golfhotel/hosthello2/index.md

   cite: 				Foo Barbaz
   link: 				www.google.it
 seo:
-  title: 				Web development and programming pills
-  keywords: 			uno, due, tre
+  title:
+  keywords: 			sviluppo web, programmazione, articoli
+  description: foo
 # Add or exclude page from sitemap (yes | no - default: no)
 # sitemap:
 #	exclude: 			yes # (yes | no - default: no)